 There are some basic hardware requirements when you run Forcepoint NGFW on third-party hardware.
+For more information, see the Release Notes.

 CAUTION: Check that the Automatic Power Management (APM) and Advanced Configuration and Power Interface (ACPI) settings are disabled in BIOS.
 Otherwise, the engine might not start after installation or can shut down unexpectedly.